This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 The following criteria will be evaluated during your Compensation & Pension (C&P) examination.

-Favorable ankylosis of the entire thoracolumbar spine
+50% Unfavorable ankylosis of the entire thoracolumbar spine

 Traumatic brain injury (mild TBI) with residual headaches